 Examples of success criteria include:

-- Providing captions for audio tracks, so that people who are deaf will understand audio information such as dialogue and sound effects.
+- Providing captions for audio tracks so people who are deaf or hard-of-hearing will understand audio information.

-- Ensuring that text can be resized (enlarged) without disrupting the way the page displays or is used, so that people with vision disabilities will easily be able to magnify what’s on their screens.
+- Ensuring that text can be resized without disrupting the page so people with vision disabilities can magnify content.

 - Turning off or extending time limits on tasks, so that people who need more time to fill out a form or make a selection won’t be excluded.